 - Return to Titler Live and the third tab of Layer Properties will now display Folders from your Google Drive that contain any sheets.
 Explore these folders to find the sheet that you wish to connect to the selected graphic layer that is now connected to the Google Sheets data controller.

 6. Selecting a Slides project will display an interface that displays all the slides that your Slides project contains.
 This interface is where you will control and playout Slides from your Slides project.
 Slides that are selected for playout will be displayed on the graphic layer that is connected to the Google Slides data controller.

 7. Click on the red icons to link data columns.
 This will launch a preview of your graphic layer.
 Use your cursor to navigate the preview.
 Hovering your cursor over variable enabled visual elements will display a bounding box as an indication that data can be linked to.
 This bounding box will also show a small tooltip that displays that visual element's variable name and variable type.
 Click on a visual element that contains a variable to link the data from the sheet to that variable.
-Read ___ t learn about the different types of variables.
+Read Create Variables in Graphics to learn about the different types of variables.